OpenRCT2

 OpenRCT2 is a construction and management simulation video game that simulates amusement park management.
 It is a free and open-source re-implementation and expansion of the 2002 video game RollerCoaster Tycoon 2.
-In order to create an accurate clone of RollerCoaster Tycoon 2, the game was incrementally written in the platform independent C programming language.
+In order to create an accurate clone of RollerCoaster Tycoon 2, the game was incrementally written in the platform-independent C++ programming language.
 In addition to various gameplay changes, the developers fixed a number of bugs and issues that were in the original game.

 Gameplay

+As a re-implementation, OpenRCT2 requires a copy of the original game or the "Classic" re-release to already be installed on the computer.
 The gameplay of OpenRCT2 is, by nature of the project, very similar to the original RollerCoaster Tycoon 2 game upon which it is based.
 However, the re-implementation features a number of changes: